-The first time you treat this topic you should give the children an overview of all the people who help us and then each lesson start off with the same flashcards.
+The first time you look at this topic you should give the children an overview of all the people who help us and, in each lesson, start off with the same flashcards.
 This way they have a context and a reason for learning about the different people.
 Once they have pictures of all the people who help us on the board draw a circle around the one the particular lesson is based on.
-Then each lesson display all the people and circle the person you are going to look at.
+Then, in each lesson, display all the people and circle the person you are going to look at.

 - Stick flashcards onto the board of the following pictures; a tooth, a fire, someone who has stomach-ache, a cat stuck in a tree, a stamped-addressed envelope, a thermometer, an exercise book.

 - Elicit or teach the words in bold.